Metropolitan area: France

 France's national statistics office, INSEE, names an urban core and its surrounding area of commuter influence an aire d'attraction d'une ville (AAV, literally meaning "catchment area of a city"), plural: aires d'attraction des villes.
 The official translation of this statistical area in English (as used by INSEE) is "functional area".
 The AAV follows the same definition as the Functional Urban Area (FUA) used by Eurostat and the OECD, and the AAVs are thus strictly comparable to the FUAs.

 The AAV replaced in 2020 the metropolitan statistical area called aire urbaine (AU).
 The AU, which was defined differently than the AAV, has now been discarded by INSEE and replaced with the AAV in order to facilitate international comparisons.

-Urban population rate: 88% (2024).
-Metropolitan area population data are referred to 2024.